ncent-archive/ncent-sandbox/README.md

 `#listen_addresses = 'localhost'` to `#listen_addresses = '*'`

-Change your postgres user's password to dickey
+Change your postgres user's password to 'dickey'

 #### Run a Postgres server and build/run the sandbox docker image
 ```bash
 createdb ncent-db
 sh execDockerSetup.sh
 ```

+**if the migrations fail when running the shell script, stop the docker container (command listed below) and run the shell script again**

 #### Access the sandbox apis